arsal7477/CS_351_AI_Lab_2022115/Lab 1/Ai_game_exercise_(Binary Search).md

 guessgame3()
 </code>
 <p>Adaptive Search: This approach produces results similar to a binary search, but instead of simply halving the search range each time, it adjusts its guesses based on previous guesses and feedback.
-The algorithm uses the information from earlier guesses to adaptively adjust its future guesses, making it more flexible and potentially faster in converging to the correct number.</p>
+The algorithm uses the information from earlier guesses to adaptively adjust its future guesses, making it more flexible and potentially faster in converging to the correct number.
+The correct number that I had chosen was 10.
+It took 4 attempts for the AI to guess it correctly.</p>
 </pre>